 - 2. Enquiries shall be admitted only within the period of one year from the day following the date of posting. - 3.
-When an enquiry is the outcome of an irregularity in the postal service, the enquiry fee shall be returned.
+When an enquiry is the outcome of an irregularity in the postal service, the enquiry fee shall be refunded.

 TRADE CHARGE PARCELS.
-CHARGES AND CONDITIONS.
-SETTLEMENT.

-I. Parcels marked for the collection of Trade Charges may be exchanged between Malaya and the Netherlands Indies.
+I. Parcels marked for the collection of Trade Charges may be exchanged between Malaya and Egypt.

-The amount of the Trade Charge shall be expressed in the currency of the country in which the parcel originates.
+The amount of the Trade Charge shall be expressed in sterling currency in figures and letters on the parcel as well as on the Despatch Note and the Trade Charge Money Order.

-The maximum amount of a Trade Charge in the case of a parcel for delivery in Malaya shall be fixed at 480 florins and in the case of a parcel for delivery in the Netherlands Indies at \$ 340.-.
-In calculating the amount of a Trade Charge a fraction of a cent shall be ignored.
+The maximum amount of a Trade Charge shall be fixed at £40 sterling.
+In calculating the amount of a Trade Charge a fraction of a penny shall be ignored.

 The two Post Offices undertake to admit Trade Charge parcels in transit through their services.
-Nevertheless, the accounts relative to the Trade Charges collected shall be drawn up and settled directly between the Post Offices of the countries of origin and of destination of the Trade Charge parcels.
+Nevertheless, the accounts relative to the Trade Charges collected shall be drawn up and settled directly between the Post Offices of the countries of origin and of destination of the Trade Charge

 - 2. Trade Charge parcels shall be subject to the formalities and to the charges prescribed for ordinary or for insured parcels, as the case may be.
-In addition, the sender shall pay a special fee, which shall be fixed by the Post Office of origin and shall not exceed: - (a) 10 cents for each \$10 or fraction of \$10 of the Trade Charge in the case of a parcel posted in Malaya,
+In addition, the sender shall pay a special fee, which shall be fixed by the Office of origin and shall not exceed: - (a) 10 cents for each \$10 or fraction of \$10 of the Trade Charge in the case of a parcel posted in Malaya.

-(b) 15 cents for each 10 florins or fraction of 10 florins of the Trade Charge in the case of a parcel posted in the Netherlands Indies.
+(b) 2 1⁄2 d. for each £1 sterling or fraction of £1 sterling of the Trade Charge in the case of a parcel posted in Egypt.

 - 3. The amount of a Trade Charge collected shall be remitted by means of a Trade Charge Money Order, issued free of all charges. - 4.
-In addition to the special fee fixed by virtue of paragraph 2, the Post Office of Malaya shall be entitled to collect from the sender of a Trade Charge parcel posted in Malaya a supplementary fee not exceeding 10 cents for each parcel and from the addressee of a Trade Charge parcel delivered in Malaya a supplementary fee not exceeding 15 cents for each parcel.
-The Post Office of the Netherlands Indies shall similarly be entitled to collect from the sender of a Trade Charge parcel posted in the Netherlands Indies a supplementary fee not exceeding 25 cents for each parcel.
+In addition to the special fee fixed by virtue of paragraph 2, the Post Office of origin shall be entitled to collect from the sender of a Trade Charge parcel a supplementary fee not exceeding

+10 cents or 10 milliemes for each parcel posted in Malaya or Egypt respectively.
+The Post Office of Malaya shall also be entitled to collect from the addressee of a Trade Charge parcel delivered in Malaya a supplementary fee not exceeding 15 cents for each parcel.